Advanced Causal Inference Workshop

-We would like to invite you to attend our second "advanced" workshop on Research Design for Causal Inference.
+We would like to invite you to attend our third "advanced" workshop on Research Design for Causal Inference.
 The workshop builds on our "main" workshop.
-The workshop is sponsored by Northwestern Law School, the Center for the Study of Democracy and the Rule of Law at Duke Law School, and the Society for Empirical Legal Studies.
+The workshop is sponsored by Northwestern Pritzker School of Law, the Center for the Study of Democracy and the Rule of Law at Duke Law School, and the Society for Empirical Legal Studies.

-Our regular "Main" Workshop on Research Design for Causal Inference will be held this year on July 7-11, 2014, at Northwestern Law School.
+Our regular "Main" Workshop on Research Design for Causal Inference will be held this year on July 13-17, 2015, at Northwestern Pritzker School of Law.

 The advanced causal inference workshop seeks to provide an in-depth discussion of selected topics that are beyond what we can cover in the main workshop.
 Principal topics for 2014 include: Day 1: Choosing estimands (the science), and how choice of estimand affects research design.
 Principal stratification methods (a little known, but very powerful extension of the always taker/never-taker/complier/defier categories developed in “causal IV”); advanced matching methods; multiple imputation of missing potential outcomes.
 Day 2: Simulation studies; bootstrap methods; advanced topics in regression discontinuity design.
 Day 3: Causal inference with panel data.
 Topics will include handling treatment heterogeneity, handling time dynamics, synthetic controls, marginal structural models, and standard errors.

 Target Audience for Advanced Workshop

 Our target audience is empirical researchers who are reasonably familiar with the basics of causal inference (from our main workshop or otherwise), and want to extend their knowledge.
 We will assume familiarity with the potential outcomes notation, randomization inference, difference-in-differences, regression discontinuity, panel data, and instrumental variable designs, but will not assume expertise in any of these areas.